 Bake in advance.
 Gather all of your ingredients and bake at least three days before the party, as you’ll want to bake in stages with so many cookies to make.

 Set up a packaging station.
-If guests sent you their recipe in advance, you can print out a simple menu & recipe card for everyone to take home.
+If guests send you their recipe in advance, you can print out a simple menu & recipe card for everyone to take home.
 During the party, each guest places the cookies they brought on a table or sideboard along with cookie tins or boxes.
 Get creative with decorative twine, wax paper, labels, or holiday trim.

 Our design partner Cheree Berry believes that presentation is everything: “We love lining a silver tin with patterned wax paper for a pop of color, which also ensures that the doughy delights don’t stick together.
 Then, top with a bow.
 We also love delivering the cookies with cute oven mitts and leaving them behind as a hostess gift.
 And a print-out of the recipe as a tag is a great detail.